nhoangg27/ALIGN/README.md

 #### 3. Prepare model weights

 Sample RP and fused models that were pretrained for our study are freely available online at XXXXXXX.
 These can be used for model evaluation or for finetuning using the requisite scripts.
-Download our model weights from XXXX and place them in an `ALIGN_Weights/` folder inside `ALIGN/`.
+Download our model weights and place them in an `ALIGN_Weights/` folder inside `ALIGN/`.
 If everything is installed correctly, there would be a bind mount for the weights to the container under `/workspace/align/model_weights/`.

-#### 4. Open Container in VS Code
+#### 4. Build container

 1. In VS Code, install the **Dev Containers extension** if you haven't already.
 3. Open the `ALIGN/` folder in a **new window**.